enviodev/.github/profile/README.md

 Envio is the state-of-the-art way to retrieve on-chain data.
 Retrieve millions of blocks, logs, transactions and traces on multiple chains in seconds.

 ## 👩‍💻 For Developers
-- 📖 [HyperIndex](https://docs.envio.dev/docs/HyperIndex/overview) - blazing-fast multi-chain indexer.
+- 📖 [HyperIndex](https://docs.envio.dev/docs/HyperIndex/overview) - Blazing-fast multi-chain indexer.
 Any EVM L1, L2, L3.
-- ⚡ [HyperSync](https://docs.envio.dev/docs/HyperSync/overview) - an optimized low-level and extremely efficient and flexible API for requesting on-chain data (e.g. scan 200m blocks in < 10 seconds).
+- ⚡ [HyperSync](https://docs.envio.dev/docs/HyperSync/overview) - Optimized low-level and extremely efficient and flexible API for requesting on-chain data (e.g. scan 200m blocks in < 10 seconds).
 Do it in Python, Rust, Go, or Typescript
-- 💻 [HyperRPC](https://docs.envio.dev/docs/HyperSync/overview-hyperrpc) - a hyper-speed Ethereum RPC for various read methods.
+- 💻 [HyperRPC](https://docs.envio.dev/docs/HyperSync/overview-hyperrpc) - Hyper-speed Ethereum RPC for various read methods.